Here’s our best types of bookcases guide including different designs, frame material ideas and tips on how to choose a perfect bookcase for your home.

 Geometric

-Its shelving options come in varying heights and widths so it makes it easy for you to store books in different sizes as well.
+Its shelving options come in varying heights and widths, making it easy for you to store books in different sizes as well.

 The organization potential of a geometric bookcase is unparalleled.
 Its usage also comes far beyond just storing books.
-You can display decorative pieces such as trophies, teacups, and other pieces you might want to showcase.
+You can display decorative pieces such as trophies, teacups, and others you might want to showcase.

 If used in the office, it’s also perfect for storing different office supplies and materials that usually also come in varying sizes and heights.